NaseemaO/Air-Quality-Predictions-in-Beijing/README.md

 WSPM: wind speed (m/s)
 station: name of the air-quality monitoring site

+1 PPM = 1,000 microgram per meter cubed.
+Similarly, 1 microgram per meter cubed = 0.001 PPM.
+To quickly convert from PPM to micrograms, multiply by 1,000

 ### Transformation
 Data Cleansing:
 Import into Panda Data Frames, concatenate the Pandas DataFrames, remove or impute Null rows (if between 5-10% of the total # or rows).
 May for example export as Parquet file, then use Spark.